 sudo apt install hdparm

 Spin down script code

-NOTE if you are using the HDD at the moment the script is executed (like watching a movie), you will notice a short slowdown when the script is executed.
+NOTE if you are using the HDD at the moment the script is executed (e.g. watching a movie), you might notice a short slowdown or stutter when the script is executed.